 Don’t put up with too many personal questions

 I used to work at an office that won the prestigious Law Firm Of The Year Award.
 So you would think it’s a great place to work, right?
 Wrong!
-During my interview at that delightful office back in 2003, I was asked way too many personal questions.
+During my interview at that delightful office, I was asked way too many personal questions.
 Do I smoke?
 Because he doesn’t employ smokers.
 Do I live with my parents?
 I did at that point.
 Good, he liked that.
 Do I have any ambitions?
 Because he doesn’t hire people who aren’t ambitious.
 Do I have a boyfriend?
 I did.
 What does he do for a living?
 What do my parents do for a living?
 What do my siblings do for a living?
 STOP!
 That should have been a red flag right there and I ignored it.
 If people do this at your interview, they will continue to do it while you’re working there and unless you like people watching your every damn move, it’s not going to go well.
 I left four years down the line because when I had a UTI, he started making a note of how many times I visited the toilet and for how long and criticised my mannerisms when I eat, amongst other things.
 Don’t be afraid to walk out of an interview if this happens.

 Don’t get honesty tourettes

 While it’s never a good idea to lie during an interview, there is such a thing as too much truth.
 I have this strange condition which I like to call Honesty Tourettes.
 Sometimes I say something thinking it’ll be acceptable and only realise when I see the look of horror on someone else’s face that I thought wrong.
-Like the time that I went to a Family Law firm in South Ayrshire for an interview and the woman asked me about my hobbies.
+Like the time that I went to a law firm for an interview and the woman asked me about my hobbies.
 I proceeded to tell her all about my creative writing and how I used to staple little sheets of paper together with Care Bear stationery when I was 7.
 I then went on to tell her about a minor car accident that had been my wake up call and I had to start dedicating my life to writing.
 I might as well have told her my dog sings Bohemian Rhapsody because she looked at me like I was that weird.
 Nobody else would have this problem because they’d just say they like cake decorating or something like that.

 Don’t turn up to someone else’s interview

 This sounds like a pretty basic thing but seriously, I think I may have done it.
-I was at an interview in an estate agency firm in Ayr back in 2007.
+I was at an interview in an estate agency firm back in 2007.
 There was something amiss from the start but I couldn’t put my finger on it.
 There were two interviewers, one male and one female and the female initially called me Carol-Ann.
 I stumbled my way through correcting her (I think I may even have apologised for her mistake?) and then she nodded, checked her notes and started the interview.
 She didn’t seem to know any of my work history, despite having my CV in front of her and calling me in for a meeting.
 Half way through, the male interviewer came in and shook my hand.

 “Nice to meet you Carol-Ann,” he said.